kamranahmedse/developer-roadmap/src/data/roadmaps/typescript/content/constructor-overloading@oxzcYXxy2I7GI7nbvFYVa.md

 }
 ```

-Note that, similar to function overloading, we only have one implementation of the consructor and it's the only the signature that is overloaded.
+Note that, similar to function overloading, we only have one implementation of the constructor and it's the only the signature that is overloaded.

 Learn more from the following resources: